When Rachel Reeves delivers her Budget, please don’t talk about what she’s wearing

 Whichever way you slice it, the numbers are likely to be painful.
 Rachel Reeves is faced with finding what the Treasury says is a £40bn gap in day-to-day spending requirements and savings to fill the £22bn “black hole” Labour claim the previous government left behind.
 Her first big set piece in government looks likely to paint a picture of economic doom and gloom.

 As long as that’s the only picture we’re focused on.
-Because if there’s one thing that could make it worse, it would be a load of unhelpful onlookers commenting on the chancellor’s outfit, her hairdo, whether she’s shown any skin while holding up her ministerial box on Downing Street.
+If there’s one thing that could make it worse, it would be a load of unhelpful onlookers commenting on the chancellor’s outfit, her hairdo, and whether she’s shown any skin while holding up her ministerial box on Downing Street.

 What she has to say might not be what we want to hear, but that’s no excuse for turning the focus on how she looks instead.
 Already, some onlookers have observed that the chancellor’s hair has looked less shiny than usual in recent days.
 (Two words for you: dry shampoo.
 God forbid a woman doesn’t wash and blow dry every waking hour…)